temporalio/edu-101-go-code/README.md

 It's important to remember that the example code used in this course was designed to support learning a specific aspect of Temporal, not to serve as a ready-to-use template for implementing a production system.

+For the exercises, make sure to run `temporal server start-dev --ui-port 8080 --db-filename clusterdata.db` in one terminal to start the Temporal server.
+For more details on this command, please refer to the `Setting up a Local Development Environment` chapter in the course.
+Note: If you're using the Gitpod environment to run this exercise, you can skip this step.

 ## Hands-On Exercises

 Directory Name                | Exercise